 The first phase of a well supply development includes groundwater exploration, which encompasses an engineering evaluation of the well site to determine potential test well locations.
 The locations of the test wells require approval by the DPUC/DPH in the first phase of the certificate process for a new water supply.
 Following DPUC/DPH approval, a well driller is hired to install the test wells and perform a pump test for a minimum of 72-hours.
-Since the test wells will extend into bedrock, it is not possible to monitor drawdown of the adjacent aquifer.
-The pump test relies strictly on the results of drawdown at the test well.
+The driller will also install monitoring wells in the surrounding area to monitor the water surface level during the pump test.
 Analytical samples are collected during the pump test and submitted to a testing laboratory for analysis.
 It is anticipated that the test wells will be 8-inches in diameter.
-The overall cost of groundwater exploration, including engineering fees, drilling cost for two (2) test wells, pump test cost, and analysis cost is estimated at \$100,000.
+The overall cost of groundwater exploration, including engineering fees, drilling cost for two (2) test wells and monitoring wells, pump test cost, and analysis cost is estimated at \$100,000.